arbicity/ARBI-TR/README.md

 - Docker
 - NVIDIA Container Toolkit (for running with Docker)
 - Git (for cloning the repository)
-- NVIDIA CUDA 12.3.1 (older versions might work depending on your setup)

 For running without Docker and for development purposes, you will need:
 - pyenv
 - Python 3.11.4
 - Poetry
+- NVIDIA CUDA 12.3.1 (other versions might work depending on your setup)

 ## Getting Started with Docker